 The problem: Cooling Press Table

 Neenah Image Clip Laser Dark works like most two-step laser transfer papers.
 After printing the image in reverse, the imaging sheet must be pressed to the transfer sheet.
 The transfer sheet removes the polymer coating from the unprinted area of the imaging sheet and applies a bottom coating to the toner that allows it to bond to the garment.
 The instructions direct users to place the sheets face to face and press them for 20 seconds with medium pressure at 250°F. Then peel immediately in a smooth motion.
 The results should look like this.
 (Fig 1).
-You can see a demonstration of the process in section three of our GO UNO webinar.

 The problem has been inconsistent transfers in which some of the toner gets transferred to the transfer sheet, or the coating from the transfer to the imaging sheet is blotchy.
 These can make the transfer unusable.
 That’s not good for you blood pressure or the bottom line.
 What’s causing the problem?
 Technically, or chemically speaking, the transfer process is an endothermic reaction.
 Meaning, the process requires a certain amount of energy; in this case provided in the form of heat and pressure.
 But the main ingredient is heat.
 If the paper cools too quickly after the press cycle is complete, there’s not enough energy to support the process and inconsistent transfers are the frustrating result.